 You might get looked at like you’re crazy, but eating the toppings only off your pizza is a good way to keep it low-carb.

-Grab a fork and scrape off of the toppings off, leaving the bread behind.
+Grab a fork and scrape the toppings off, leaving the thin crust base behind.
 You can either eat the toppings as is or add them to a side salad if it’s available.

 Here is a list of toppings that have zero carbs that you can have added to your pizza, according to the Domino’s nutrition info: